 Table 1.
-Summary of key evaluation questions , hypothese s, data sources, and a nalytic approache es Driver Potential Measures Measure Steward, Endorsement Numerator Denominator Data Source(s) Analytic approach Primary driver: Fidelity to the CM model Drug screen results, Days in treatment, Discharge status, Self-reported improvement, Overdose rates, ED and inpatient hospital utilization (SUD or all diagnoses) None N/A N/A Data from incentive manager vendor, fidelity assessments, provider surveys, client surveys, CalOMS-Tx, DMC-ODS claims Compare outcomes (e.g., drug screen results, days in treatment, discharge status, self-reported improvement, overdose rates, ED utilization, inpatient utilization) between higher- and lower-fidelity providers according to measures developed by UCLA Descriptive statistics using parametric and/or non- parametric tests of statistical significance, and/or regression analysis.
-(2023-2026) Secondary driver: Implementation of an effective and accessible CM program Newly developed survey questions adapted from an existing questionnaire and qualitative interviews None N/A N/A Provider surveys and interviews Descriptive analyses from survey to track implementation challenges and successes over time and qualitative analyses of interview transcripts Use of CM based on DMC claims None Clients receiving CM Clients with StimUD in eligible levels of care DMC-ODS claims CalOMS-Tx Track percentage of people in treatment for StimUD who participate in the Recovery Incentives Program; Descriptive statistics using parametric and/or non- parametric tests of statistical significance, and/or regression analysis.
+Summary of of key evaluation questions , hypotheses s, data sources, and a nalytic approache es Driver Potential Measures Measure Steward, Endorsement Numerator Denominator Data Source(s) Analytic approach Primary driver: Fidelity to the CM model Drug screen results, Days in treatment, Discharge status, Self-reported improvement, Overdose rates, ED and inpatient hospital utilization (SUD or all diagnoses) None N/A N/A Data from incentive manager vendor, fidelity assessments, provider surveys, client surveys, CalOMS-Tx, DMC-ODS claims Compare outcomes (e.g., drug screen results, days in treatment, discharge status, self-reported improvement, overdose rates, ED utilization, inpatient utilization) between higher- and lower-fidelity providers according to measures developed by UCLA Descriptive statistics using parametric and/or non-parametric tests of statistical significance, and/or regression analysis.
+(2023-2026) Secondary driver: Implementation of an effective and accessible CM program questions adapted from an existing questionnaire and qualitative interviews None None N/A Clients receiving CM N/A Clients with Provider surveys and interviews DMC-ODS Descriptive analyses from survey to track implementation challenges and successes over time and qualitative analyses of interview transcripts Track percentage of people in DMC claims 1 vone Chemis receiving Civi StimUD in eligible levels of care claims CalOMS-Tx treatment for StimUD who participate in the Recovery Incentives Program; Descriptive statistics using parametric and/or non-parametric tests of statistical significance, and/or regression analysis.
 (2023-2026)

-Benchmark year is expected to be 2021 but may be adjusted if appropriate.
+^{} Benchmark year is expected to be 2021 but may be adjusted if appropriate.
 The benchmark for evaluating 2021 will be 2020 or an alternative (see methodology section).
 Where pre-DMC-ODS data do not exist and maintenance is hypothesized, the starting year is 2020.
 Where pre-DMC-ODS data do exist, the starting year is set at 2015 to take advantage of this data.
 Analyses based on recovery incentives-specific data start in 2023 when collection of the relevant data begins.

-ED, hospital, and associated cost data come from MCP/FFS data is historically subject to reporting delays of about 3 years.
+^{} ED, hospital, and associated cost data come from MCP/FFS data is historically subject to reporting delays of about 3 years.